 In 1949, Dorian Williams founded the Pendley Shakespeare Festival amid the Victorian finery of his magnificent ancestral home.
 Sixty-six years later, it remains our privilege to bring Shakespeare to new audiences in the beautiful grounds of the Pendley Manor Hotel.
 So, escape the troubles of the day and embrace the Great British elements with an evening of open-air Shakespeare?

-Performances of A Midsummer Night’s Dream will run from Wednesday 3rd August – Sunday 7th August.
+Performances of Romeo & Juliet will run from Wednesday 2nd August to Sunday 6th August.

-Performances of The Tempest will run from Wednesday 10th August – Sunday 14th August.
+Performances of The Taming of the Shrew will run from Wednesday 9th August to Sunday 13th August.

-Shows start at 8pm, with a 3pm matinee on Sunday.
+Shows start at 8pm, with a 3pm matinee on Sundays.